MEES Support and Advice

-The Regulations set out the minimum level of energy efficiency for private rented property in England and Wales.
-In relation to the non-domestic private rented sector, Part 3 of the Regulations contains the minimum level of energy efficiency provisions, which is currently set at an energy performance certificate (EPC) rating of at least band E. So, here are the two principal regulations that landlords need to know:
+Concerning the non-domestic privately rented sector, Part 3 of the Regulations contains the minimum energy efficiency rating provisions.
+This minimum is currently an energy performance certificate (EPC) rating is also at least band E. So, here are the two principal regulations that landlords need to know:

 - landlords of non-domestic private rented properties (including public sector landlords) cannot grant a tenancy to new or existing tenants if their property has an EPC rating of band F or G (shown on a valid Energy Performance Certificate for the property)

 - from 1 April 2023, landlords must not continue letting a non-domestic property which is already let if that property has an EPC rating of band F or G.

 Any landlord in breach of the MEES rules for less than three months will be charged a financial penalty.
 The amount charged will be 10% of the property value, anything from a minimum of £5,000 up to a maximum of £10,000.

 For any landlord who is in breach for longer than three months, this financial penalty will increase.
 The amount charged will now rise to 20% of the property value.
 This penalty ranges from a minimum of £10,000 up to a maximum of £150,000.